IMPACT ON FRENCH CONSUMERS’ DAILY LIVES

 COSMETICS MADE AVAILABLE ON THE FRENCH MARKET

-Cosmetic and personal care products that are made available on the French market will also have to comply with Anti-Waste law.
-Some of the most important mandatory new rules are addressed in the following paragraphs.
+Cosmetic and personal care products that are made available on the French market need also to comply with Anti-Waste law.

 This law strictly prohibits the destruction (landfilling and incineration) of unsold non-food products (which includes cosmetics) and companies will now be required to give them a use (e.g., donating them to associations, or recycle).
 However, there is an exception for products for which recycling would lead to a negative environmental impact or if it is prohibited (because it poses a risk to the environment or human health) or for which no technical solution for reuse, recovery or recycling exists.

-The Triman logo will be mandatory (from 2021) and shall be indicated on the product, its packaging or on the documentation provided with the product.
+Since the beginning of the year, the Triman Logo is mandatory and shall be indicated on the product, its packaging or on the documentation provided with the product.
+This legal obligation also applies to products sold online to France.
 It needs to be accompanied by the information on the sorting process for each type of product.
 Any other signs that might confuse consumers regarding the sorting rules should be removed.

 - LOI nº 2020-105 du 10 février 2020 relative à la lutte contre le gaspillage et à l’économie circulaire.
 Journal Officiel de La République Française.
 11 février 2020 – https://www.legifrance.gouv.fr/download/pdf?id=tIvlngK1-pPYKGFzbZJvgnB0La5rYk6ys5dm_FwTPZs=